devalc/Sorption/README.md

 # Sorption

 R package for predicting sorption processes using empirical models.
-Currently contains funcitons for the Linear, Langmuir (linear and non linear forms) and Freundlich (linear form) models.
+Currently contains functions for the Linear, Langmuir (linear and non-linear forms), and Freundlich (linear form) models.

 ## Getting Started